-Create a Head Start to Get Your College Degree
+Get a Head Start on your College Degree

-We encourage you to talk early with your high school guidance counselor or Mount Mary admission counselor about these opportunities, since some programs have deadlines for participation in early fall or even the semester prior.
+We encourage you to talk early with your high school guidance counselor or Mount Mary admission counselor about these opportunities, since some programs have deadlines for participation.

 Advanced Placement (AP) Classes: Enroll in AP coursework at your high school and then take the AP test to earn college credit.
-Certain test scores are required to earn the college credit.
+Certain test scores are required to earn college credit for that course.
 View the AP Credit Transfer chart (.pdf).

 International Baccalaureate (IB) Credits: IB credits from higher level (HL) courses are accepted at Mount Mary.
 Standard level (SL) credits are not accepted.
 View the IB Transfer chart (.pdf).